shshen-closer/GLNC/README.md

-# DIMKT

-Source code and data set for the paper: Global and Local Cognitive Modeling for Student Performance Prediction.
+# Source code and data set for the paper: Global and Local Cognitive Modeling for Student Performance Prediction.